evrim44/HomeCheck_KratosX_Edition-For-all-wotlk-3.3.5a-servers/README.md

 # HomeCheck_KratosX_Edition!!FOR-ALL-Wotlk-3.3.5a-servers

-[!CAUTION]
+> [!CAUTION]

-!!!
-PLEASE NOTE: You can use this version on an WOTLK 3.3.5a server that does not natively reset your cooldowns after a boss ill or a raid wipe.
+> **PLEASE NOTE:** You can use this version on any WOTLK 3.3.5a server that does not natively reset your cooldowns after a boss kill or a raid wipe.
+>
-If you want the Whitemane Frostmourne Server Version, you have to donwload the other Version:
+> If you want the **Whitemane Frostmourne Server Version** (with automatic DBM reset), you have to download the other version instead:

 Welcome to the KratosX Edition of HomeCheck.
 This version introduces crucial performance optimizations, automated tank filtering, dynamic talent tracking, and visual raid status indicators.